WZTV: WZTV: The independent years

 Hudson Broadcasting announced the sale of WTLT to Reel Broadcasting Corporation, a company headed by Robert K. Zelle, in August 1975.
 The FCC granted approval on September 30, and the sale closed in early November, with new WZTV call letters selected nearly immediately.
 After months of construction and equipment delays, WZTV began broadcasting again on March 6, 1976.
 The program lineup included several professional and college sports packages, syndicated shows, and movies.
 The first program aired was a local show, a game show titled Beat the Bidders and taped at Opryland USA.
 Equally noteworthy was its executive team, which included Michael Thompson—later an owner of independent television stations in Tennessee—as vice president and station manager and general manager Ian "Sandy" Wheeler, who would later start Family Group Broadcasting.

 In December 1978, Reel Broadcasting agreed to sell WZTV to Multimedia, Inc., whose television station holdings consisted of network affiliates in the Midwest and South.
 While WZTV would be the group's only independent, it would be part of a larger Multimedia operation in the city.
 The company published the monthly Music City News, covering Nashville's country music industry, and it was interested in building a Nashville presence for the production and syndication of country music TV programs.
 The $7 million sale was not approved until January 1980 and completed in March.

-Multimedia's ownership tenure was one for growth for the station.
+Multimedia's ownership tenure was one of growth for the station.
 By 1982, the company was attempting to secure additional space for WZTV's operations beyond the increasingly cramped 38th Avenue North plant; as a temporary move, administrative and sales staff were moved into a downtown office building in the MetroCenter area.
 In addition, the station improved its technical facilities by agreeing to lease space on WSMV-TV's tower.
 WZTV was also the television home of Nashville Sounds baseball from 1982 to 1991, and from 1986 to 1989 and again in 1991, it was the television home of Vanderbilt Commodores football.

 At the same time, a market in which WZTV had been the only independent station suddenly turned competitive.
 In the span of four months, WFYZ (channel 39) started from Murfreesboro on December 30, 1983, and WCAY-TV (channel 30), owned by TVX Broadcast Group, debuted on February 18, 1984.
 WFYZ was purchased by Hudson and renamed WHTN in 1985, but it lost money, went off the air in April 1986, and returned the next month in the process of being sold to the Christian Television Network.